noskisdead/dots/README.md

 ### 5. Spotify isn't themed
 After logging into **Spotify**, run the following command to ensure you have the latest updates:
 `spicetify upgrade`

+# To Do
+Make an animation while the install script is working